 These URLs are commonly used by applications in Kubernetes to communicate with each other.
 The local container process is capable of sending requests to services running in Kubernetes using the native connection parameters, without the need for developers to make any changes, which may seem like magic at times.

 In most development scenarios, the capabilities of Gefyra we just discussed are sufficient.
 In other words, you can use Gefyra to run a local container that can communicate with resources in the Kubernetes cluster, and you can access the app on a local port.
 However, what if you need to modify the backend while the frontend is still running in Kubernetes?
 This is where the “bridge” feature of Gefyra comes in, which we will explore next.

 We could choose to run the frontend process locally and connect it to the backend process running in Kubernetes through a bridge.
-However, this approach may not always be necessary or desirable, especially for backend developers who may not be interested in the frontend.
+But this approach may not always be necessary or desirable for backend developers not concerned with the frontend.
 In this case, it may be more convenient to leave the frontend running in the cluster and stop the local instance by selecting the stop button in Docker Desktop’s container view.